Overview

 Enterprise BYOK (v6.163)

 Embed an agent publicly with one link.
-The owner picks which tools and which internal pieces are exposed to anonymous visitors.
+The owner picks which tools and which internal integrations are exposed to anonymous visitors.
 See Public Agents.

 Automations are where Taskade does work in the outside world.
 Triggers in, actions out, 100+ integrations on call.